oroinc/documentation/frontend/storefront/theming.rst

 Out-of-the-box, OroCommerce comes with :ref:`two themes: default, custom <dev-doc-frontend-layouts-theming>`.

-We recommend creating your own theme if you want to customize out-of-the-box OroCommerce storefront.
+We recommend creating your own theme if you want to customize an out-of-the-box OroCommerce storefront.
 To create your own theme, you have to choose one of the three base themes as the parent for your own.

 You can customize the core themes, but creating your own theme will enable you to switch to the core themes with a few clicks conveniently.